polkadot-fellows/xcm-format/README.md

 - `AccountId32 = 2 { network: NetworkId, id: [u8; 32] }`: A 32-byte `id`entifier for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 Generally used when the context is a Substrate-based chain.

 - `AccountIndex64 = 3 { network: NetworkId, index: Compact<u64> }`: An 8-byte `index` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 May be used when the context is a Frame-based chain and includes e.g. an indices pallet.
+The `network` id may be used to restrict or qualify the meaning of the index and may not refer specifically to a *blockchain* network.
+An example might be a smart contract chain which uses different `network` values to distinguish between account indices and smart contracts indices.

 - `AccountKey20 = 4 { network: NetworkId, key: [u8; 20] }`: A 20-byte identifier `key` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 May be used when the context is an Ethereum or Bitcoin chain or smart-contract.